edward-shen/MMM-pages/README.md

             ...
         }
     },
-    {  // this compliments istance appears on page 1 and 3
+    {  // this compliments instance appears on page 1 and 3
         module:"compliments",
         classes:"page1 page3",
         position: "...",